Vegan Breakfast Hash

 Instructions

-• Bake the potatoes at 450 degrees for 40-50 minutes, checking and stirring every 20 minutes, until crispy.
+• Roast the potatoes at 450 degrees for 40-50 minutes, checking and stirring every 20 minutes, until crispy.
 Use a hard spatula to unstick the edges of the potatoes from the pan each time you stir.
 This is what gets those crispy edges!

 • Once the potatoes are crispy, remove them from oven and stir in the garlic and onion skillet mixture.
 Serve immediately.